harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 7035

 orthogroup13162 - two genes differ between BC-1 and NOV-5 at 5 residues, but BC-1 matches BC-23 and SCRP245 exactly, probably not explanatory
-orthogroup17016 - genes exactly match between BC-1 and NOV-5 and do not match other two genes in this group by a large difference - no interproscan hits on BC-1 or NOV-5
+orthogroup17016 - genes exactly match between BC-1 and NOV-5 and do not match other two genes in this group by a large difference - no interproscan hits on BC-1 or NOV-5, BLAST - no good hits, 66.6% hit to a reverse transcriptase from Albugo
 ```

 #The Race 1 secreted protein genes that were not found in orthogroups were identified: